 Photo by Jose Castillo

-Discover Languages Scholarships
+Discover Languages Awards & Scholarships

 Work & Study Abroad in France or in a Francophone country

-David Cuatt and Kris Pilon are honored to provide a $750 scholarship to a PCC French student planning to be part of a work/study abroad program in France or in a Francophone country.
-The scholarship is intended to help financially with the expenses that participants will incur, such as airfare, housing, food, etc. Students will write a letter to explain their motivation and the purpose of the program they choose.
-The scholarship funds will be transferred upon proof of participation (such as confirmation from a French company or organization), and flight reservation and payment.
+David Cuatt and Kris Pilon are honored to provide a $750 award to a PCC French student planning to be part of a work/study abroad program in France or in a Francophone country.
+The award is intended to help financially with the expenses that participants will incur, such as airfare, housing, food, etc. Students will write a letter to explain their motivation and the purpose of the program they choose.
+The award funds will be transferred upon proof of participation (such as confirmation from a French company or organization), and flight reservation and payment.
 A summary with photos of the experience will be required following its end which will be posted on the French and Francophone club website.

 David Cuatt and Kris Pillon are retired professors who taught at PCC in the area of Graphic Arts.
 They share a love of travel and continue to be enriched by the Foreign Language program at PCC, particularly in Italian and French.
 They recognize the benefits of first-hand experiences of living abroad, and want to help other students to have the opportunity of living fully immersed in a culture.